 As an appendix to the outline, describe the work to be completed during Winter Quarter and a timeline for remaining tasks and deliverables.
-Keep in mind that the draft background, methods and preliminary results are due to the faculty advisors by the end of the fifth week of Winter Quarter and the complete draft final report is due at the end of the seventh week.
+Keep in mind that the draft background, methods and preliminary results are due to the faculty advisors by the end of the third week of Winter Quarter and the complete draft final report is due at the end of the seventh week.
 Build in sufficient time for the team's Communication Manager to review and revise the draft final report so that the various sections are written in a single, professional voice.
 The draft final report should be the team's first best effort to present its work!

-Each individual on the team must complete a self and peer evaluation and submit them to the Eco-E Project Coordinator by the last day of classes in Fall Quarter.
+Each individual on the team must complete self and peer evaluations and submit them to the Eco-E Project Coordinator by the last day of instruction for Fall Quarter.
+Results will be shared with the faculty advisors.
 This form will be provided to students via Canvas.